byronmurg/vtml/docs/pages.md

 Pages allow us to create multiple pages within out website.

-The only tag for creating pages is `x-page`.
+The only tag for creating pages is `v-page`.

-When the loader reaches an `x-page` tag it will only display if the path matches the current request.
+When the loader reaches an `v-page` tag it will only display if the path matches the current request.

 For eaxmple: